worldbank/GOST_SAR/README.md

 5. [Damage assessment using SAR Inteferometric Coherence](Damage_Assessment/README.md) This use case has been tested for Mariupol Damage assessment using 2 approaches:
 - [Coherence Change Detection](Damage_Assessment/Mariupol_city.md): In this case it has bee assessed the damage to infrastructure of Mariupol city during the war until 5th April 2022.
-We have analysed possible changes and damaged buildings using Coherence Change Detection exploiting the Sentinel-1 amplitude and phase information leveraging some methods developed above.
+We have analyzed possible changes and damaged buildings using Coherence Change Detection exploiting the Sentinel-1 amplitude and phase information leveraging some methods developed above.
 Additionally, using open layers, they were able to quantify affected buildings, roads and bridges.
 In this damage assessment, they are also providing information on the industrial and commercial damaged buildings.
-The results had been validated with damaged locations reported by the media (i.e. BBC news) and by crowdsource platforms.
+The results had been validated with damaged locations reported by the media (i.e. BBC news) and by crowdsourcing platforms.
 - [Anomaly detection of coherence values](Damage_Assessment/Coherence_AnomalyDetection.md): A continuation of the previous work using Anomaly detection techniques to detect changes (or damage) using large time series of SAR interferometric coherence values.

 6. [Nation-wide Radar Vegetation Index (RVI)](Radar_Vegetation_Index/Readme.md).
-In order to overcome limitations of satellite optical sensors we have generated nation-wide RVI maps over Ukraine that are further employed for analysing the start/stop of the crop season since 2020 until 2022.
+In order to overcome the limitations of satellite optical sensors we have generated nationwide RVI maps over Ukraine that are further employed for analyzing the start/stop of the crop season from 2020 until 2022.

 ## Get started